-INVESTMENT BRIEF | APRIL 2025
+INVESTMENT BRIEF | MAY 2025

 The Endowment Tax was introduced during the first Trump administration as part of the 2017 Tax Cuts and Jobs Act (TCJA).
 It was set at an initial tax rate of 1.4% levied on the Net Investment Income (NII) of private colleges and universities with enrollments of at least 500 students and endowed assets of \$500,000 per student or more.
-Multiple bills have been introduced in the House of Representatives during the current legislative session.
-These bills seek to increase the endowment tax rate and lower the endowed assets per student threshold, increasing both its magnitude and scope.
+The House Budget Committee recently voted to advance a bill which proposes a tiered tax scheme based on the level of endowed assets.
+While the endowed assets-per-student threshold of \$500,000 has not been changed, the bill seeks to increase meaningfully the tax rate on institutions with more than \$750,000 per student to as high as 21%.